docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

     The path contains the certificate provisioner used.
 This path may be different from the example above for you and may change over time when [multiple ACME provisioner services are used][dms-pr-feedback::caddy-provisioning-gotcha].

     This can make the volume mounting for DMS to find the certificates non-deterministic, but you can [restrict provisioning to single service via the `acme_ca` setting][caddy::restrict-acme-provisioner].

+    ---

+    **NOTE:** Bind mounting a file directly instead of a directory will mount by inode.
+If the file is updated at renewal and this modifies the inode on the host system, then the container will still point to the old certificate.

+    If this happens, consider using our manual TLS type instead:

+    ```yaml title="compose.yaml"
+    services:
+      mailserver:
+        environment:
+          SSL_TYPE: manual
+          SSL_CERT_PATH: /srv/tls/mail.example.com/mail.example.com.crt
+          SSL_KEY_PATH: /srv/tls/mail.example.com/mail.example.com.key
+        volumes:
+          - ${CADDY_DATA_DIR}/certificates/acme-v02.api.letsencrypt.org-directory/mail.example.com/:/srv/tls/mail.example.com/:ro
+    ```

 ### Traefik